hop-/producer-consumer/README.md

 ```
 After start please input the number of producers and consumers.
 The numbers should be between 1 to 10.

+Iterruption ```Ctrl+C``` of the process will cause of gracefully shut down.
+It will stop producers and wait till consumers complete their job.

 ## Output